jainl28patel/PageEth/README.md

 ### The Graph
 * The Graph is used to index the data and make it available for the recipient to query the data.

+### NounsDAO
+* We are using nouns design, font and color scheme, using pixelated images and components revives the vintage theme of pager tech.